 Electronic Funds Transfer (EFT)

-One of the most common ways for new students to find housing is through the Google group for your class, Calfirstname.lastname@example.org.
+One of the most common ways for new students to find housing is through the Cal-EECS-2016 Google group.

 International House: I-House is a dorm and cultural center for international and American students.
-It is a few minutes walk from Cory, Soda, and Sutardja Dai halls.
-This is a good choice if you want to meet people outside EECS.
-It is also a good choice if you don't have the time to look for housing remotely.
+It is a few minutes walk from the EECS buildings.
+This is a good choice if you want to meet people outside EECS and if need to look for housing remotely.
 Graduate students are given single rooms.

 As Soon As You Arrive

 Cal 1 Card Photo ID

 Your Cal 1 Card Photo ID is also your proximity card and card key for Cory and Soda Hall.
 To obtain your Cal 1 Card, go to the Cal 1 Card Office at 180 Cesar Chavez Center in Lower Sproul Plaza.
 The office is open Monday through Friday from 9:00am to 4:30pm.
 You will need to bring your Student ID number and a valid picture ID, such as a passport or driver's license.